ValiantWind/Device-Details/README.md

 # Device Details

-Basically my [Location Details](https://valiantwind.github.io/Location-Details) website except it shows your Device Details
+Basically my [Location Details](https://valiantwind.github.io/Location-Details) website except it shows your Device and Browser Details

-This is a work in progress and not all information is guaranteed to be accurate.
+Although I try to make the information as accurate as possible, all information is not guaranteed to be accurate.

+This website is not necessesarily meant to have strong use cases.
+I am just exploring my abilities to see what's possible.
+I'm entirely self-taught, and making websites like this is one of the many methods I use to gather programming experience.

 ## I do NOT store your Device Details.
 They are only shown